dimituri/ldn-clojure/README.md

 # ldn-clojure

-This is a toy image processing service built with Clojure for the [Latvian Developers Network][ldn] event
+This is a toy web service built with Clojure for the [Latvian Developers Network][ldn] event
 “[Workshop: Clojure][event]”.